thinktapper/projx/README.md

 <!-- 🏋️‍♂️ This project is still in progress ✨ -->

-I plan to add the following features:
+With time, I would like to add the following features:

-- [ ] Add a calendar view for easy scheduling and a dashboard for quick access to important information.
 - [ ] Add a dark mode
+- [ ] Add a search bar to easily find projects and tasks.
+- [ ] Add a calendar view for easy scheduling.
 - [ ] Add more detailed documentation
+- [ ] Create a mobile version of the app.

 See the [open issues](https://github.com/thinktapper/projx/issues) for a full list of proposed features (and known issues).